Ontaelio/STM32F103-Ublink-framework/Docs/stm32f103_adc.md

 * void **init (uint16_t\* targ, uint_fast8_t num, ...)**

-Initializes DMA1 and binds it via DMA channel 1 to an array at `targ` (where `targ` is a pointer to an array). `num` is the number of channels to scan, and the channels' numbers themselves follow (up to 16, channels can repeat).
+Initializes ADC1, initializes DMA1 and binds it via DMA channel 1 to an array at `targ` (where `targ` is a pointer to an array). `num` is the number of channels to scan, and the channels' numbers themselves follow (up to 16, channels can repeat).
 Thus:

 ```c++
 uint16_t arr[8];